UAE well placed to push oil and gas sector to decarbonise at Cop28, US think tank says

 CATF said it expected to see progress at Cop28 on the Global Methane Pledge, which was unveiled at Cop26 in Glasgow by the US and the EU.
 A voluntary pledge, it has a target of reducing methane levels by 30 per cent by 2030.

-Methane is much more potent as a greenhouse gas than carbon dioxide, but it remains in the atmosphere for a relatively short period, between seven and 12 years, compared to hundreds of years for CO2.
+Methane is much more potent as a greenhouse gas than carbon dioxide, but it remains in the atmosphere for a relatively short period, between seven and 12 years, compared to hundreds of years for carbon dioxide.

 Efforts to clamp down on methane emissions are seen as having a significant effect on climate change over a shorter period.

-CATF will host its own Zero-Carbon Future pavilion at Cop28 with a range of events planned on ways to address the transition to net zero.
+CATF will host its own Zero-Carbon Future pavilion at Cop28 with a variety of events planned on ways to address efforts to achieve net zero.